What is the Halo system and why it is the best innovation for the safety of F1 drivers

 Currently the Halo is the only alternative in Formula 1

 Red Bull also presented its protection system called Aeroscreen.
 This open plexiglass windshield, supported by a frame surrounding the upper edge, has obtained a first positive consensus from the FIA.
 Initially tested to the simulator and subsequently on the track, the project was however set aside due to development costs.
 Unlike Formula 1, Indycar continued the development of the Aeroscreen, introducing it in 2020 as an alternative to the Halo.
-This system offers a greater structural resistance It is a reduced impact on visibility, a crucial element in the oval circuits, where visibility is also required above the pilot’s head.
+This system offers a greater structural resistance and a reduced impact on visibilitycrucial element in the oval circuits, where visibility is also required above the pilot’s head.
 Precisely this necessity led to the rejection of the Halo in Indycar.

 Finally, other solutions with closed windshield were discarded by the FIA mainly for two reasons: they would have “complicated the pilot’s exit in case of emergencyAnd generated unbearable heat inside the car “, This would have requested complex cooling systems, further increasing the already high development costs.